If you’ve been wondering whether it’s worth using Facebook Ads in 2023, it’s still a solid ‘Yes’.

 It’s been a tough couple of years both for Facebook, aka Meta, and the marketers using their ad suite.
 In April 2021, the hammer blow of the iOS 14.5 update reduced the capacity for marketers to target Apple users.

 As you probably know, Apple introduced their iOS 14.5 update that required users to opt-in to Facebook tracking.
 As you might expect, the overwhelming majority have chosen not to do this, leaving Facebook looking rather flaccid on the digital marketing stage.

-With an accumulation of negative headlines over the past few years, Mr Zuckerberg decided a rebrand was in order.
-And so Facebook became Meta, tying into Mark Zuckerberg’s enthusiasm for the impending opportunities in the metaverse (more on that another day).
+With an accumulation of negative headlines over the past few years, Mr. Zuckerberg decided a rebrand was in order.
+And so Facebook became Meta, tying into Mark Zuckerberg’s enthusiasm for the impending opportunities in the metaverse.

 But, despite these challenges, Meta remains a major force in marketing.

 Why Meta Ads are still relevant (and worth using)

 If you’re in marketing the truth is, Meta for Business is an incredibly powerful tool.
 They still own the biggest social media platforms: Facebook and Instagram.